lib-robi0124/practiseMVC/cs_all/Site-Aneketi-OK-Not.md

 1. After btn Save & Next it is showing SAME First FORM , not able to go on FORM_2
 2. UPdate AdminController methods to Repositories and Services
 ## endregion
-## region BackupAnketa
-1. Login OK
-NOT OK
-1. NO FORM in Page
-2. A lot of method inplemented
-## endregion
 ## region KineskaAnketa
 1. Login OK
 2. One Form on Page